wri/ben_labels/README.md

 #### NOTES:

-Notes:

 * (1) has been broken into two files due to github's file size restrictions.
 The reduced files size is also useful if one doesn't need all 600,000 images.
 * (4) and (5) files can be downloaded directly from [Big Earth Net](http://bigearth.net/).
+* Big Earth Net Labels (in descending order of occurrence):

 ```
-# Big Earth Net Labels (in descending order of occurrence)
 LABELS=[
     'Mixed forest',
     'Coniferous forest',